top of page

 • Fresh parsley, to garnish

+The secret to incredible flavor begins here.
 Combine your chicken, wine, onions, garlic, herbs, and black pepper in a bowl or zip-top bag.
-Cover and pop it in the fridge overnight (or at least for a few hours).
-This step builds layers of flavour and helps tenderise the chicken.
+Cover and place it in the fridge overnight.
+If you're short on time, marinate for at least a few hours.
+This step builds layers of flavor and helps tenderize the chicken.

-You’ll need a steady, medium heat — think glowing coals rather than roaring flames.
-This potjie loves a slow, gentle cook.
+You’ll need a steady, medium heat—think glowing coals instead of roaring flames.
+This potjie thrives on a slow, gentle cook.

-In your potjie, heat the oil or butter and fry the bacon until crispy.
-Remove and set aside.
-Sauté the chopped onion until golden and fragrant in the bacon fat (trust me, it's worth it).
+In your potjie, heat the oil or butter.
+Fry the bacon until crispy, then remove it and set aside.
+Sauté the chopped onion in the bacon fat until golden and fragrant; trust me, it's worth it.

-Take the chicken out of the marinade and pat it dry (save the marinade for later!).
-Brown the chicken pieces in batches — don’t rush this part; colour means flavour.
+Take the chicken out of the marinade and pat it dry, saving that flavorful marinade for later.
+Brown the chicken pieces in batches.
+Don’t rush this part; color means flavor.

-Sprinkle flour over the onions in the pot to help thicken the sauce later.
-Stir in the tomato paste for that umami kick.
+Sprinkle flour over the onions in the pot.
+This will help thicken the sauce later.
+Stir in the tomato paste for an extra umami kick.

-Pour in the reserved marinade and the chicken stock, then gently nestle the browned chicken back into the pot.
-Add the carrots, baby potatoes, mushrooms, and your crispy bacon.
-Season with salt and pepper.
+Pour in the reserved marinade alongside the chicken stock.
+Gently nestle the browned chicken back into the pot.
+Then, add the carrots, baby potatoes, mushrooms, and your crispy bacon.
+Season with salt and pepper to taste.

-Let it bubble away slowly for about 2.5–3.5 hours.
+Let everything bubble away slowly for about 2.5 to 3.5 hours.
 Keep an eye on your coals and top up with a bit of wine or water if needed.

 Once the chicken is tender and the sauce is rich and glossy, it’s ready.
 Garnish with chopped parsley and serve straight from the pot.